Can compression socks help with edema?

 Don’t overlook ease of use

 Any type of compression material can be tough to handle and put on easily, so don’t overlook this.
+Especially when shopping for compression socks for the elderly or diabled.
 When choosing compression socks for edema, you want to find a pair that’s easy to pull on, rolling them up on your legs.
-It’s a good idea to double check a video for tips on how to do this.
+It’s a good idea to double-check a video for tips on how to do this.

 Compression socks for pregnancy edema